 Though advances have been made in recent years, many CCTV cameras remain troublingly vulnerable to attack.
 Malicious actors have developed a wide range of techniques to circumvent security protocols and gain access to video surveillance systems.

 Some use very simple exploits (that take mere minutes), while others prefer more sophisticated intrusions (that infiltrate even hardened systems).
-Though their methods may vary, talented hackers can make their way into your network.
-Once inside, they can watch the world through your cameras—or potentially even take control of them.
+Though their methods may vary, talented hackers can make their way into your home security or enterprise surveillance network.
+Once inside, they can use remote access to watch the world through your cameras—or potentially even take control of them.

 Raising the bar on security is the whole point of installing CCTV cameras in the first place.
 So, these vulnerabilities largely defeat the purpose of investing in a surveillance system.

-The entire industry received a wake-up call to this reality following the revelation in 2017 that more than half a dozen Hikvision brand cameras were being accessed through a backdoor password reset flaw.
+TThe entire industry received a wake-up call to this reality following the revelation in 2017 that more than half a dozen Hikvision brand wifi cameras were being accessed through a backdoor password reset flaw.

 The problem created embarrassing headlines (the hashtag #hakvision circulated on social channels).
 And ICS-Cert, an agency within the U.S. Department of Homeland Security, characterized the vulnerability as “remotely exploitable” with a “low skill level to exploit.”